Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/blockchain.md

 #### Arguments

+- txids (required):
+  - `String`: TXID currently in mempool
-1.  txids `Array` required: Array with maximum of 20 txids.
+  - `Array` of strings: Array of TXIDs, with maximum of 20 entries.

+#### Result

+- entry:
+  - `Object`: containing details about the single mempool entry.
+  - `Array`: Array of Objects with details about mempool entries.

 #### Examples